 - First Year Honors Learning Community

-The First Year Honors Residential Learning Community, located in John Ballantyne Hall and Carter House, brings students from the Honors Program together in a residential setting to challenge and support their growth and transition to the Honors learning environment.
+The First Year Honors Residential Learning Community, located in John Ballantyne Hall, brings students from the Honors Program together in a residential setting to challenge and support their growth and transition to the Honors learning environment.
 This is done by providing Honors students easy access to faculty in the residential setting, additional social and academic support through the Honors Peers, and structured programs and activities that coincide with what is learned in the classroom.
 Moreover, the honors community offers a wide array of extracurricular events and service opportunities, and boasts one of the highest participation rates in intramural sports.

 - How can I (my student) Sign Up to be in a Residential Learning Community?

 Simply indicate on the Student Housing Contract online or on the Student Assignment Request form (paper) that you would like to live in a Residential Learning Community.